-Good user adoption strategy, process and implementation are key to successful staff onboarding with new software and systems.
+Good user adoption strategy, process and implementation are key to successful staff onboarding with new software and systems, so should be part of your business plan.

 “The Biggest Barrier to Enterprise Application Success: